NON-COMMUNICABLE DISEASES / Cardiovascular Disorders

 Description of Research

-Projects aim to identify proteins or microRNAs controlling vascular and cardiac function that might also be exploited for the therapy of cardiovascular disorders.
 A large part of the activity exploits viral vectors based on the adeno-associated virus (AAV) to deliver to genes in the heart that induce therapeutic angiogenesis or promote tissue regeneration.
-In this area, the laboratory has developed procedures for the direct, in vivo selection of therapeutically useful genes upon transduction of cDNA and microRNA libraries cloned into AAV.
-The laboratory also hosts a high throughput screening facility exploiting whole genome, mouse and human synthetic siRNA and microRNA libraries, and is actively screening these libraries for genes involved in cardiac proliferation and differentiation.
-Recent work from the laboratory has led to the identification of microRNAs promoting cardiac regeneration in vivo.
-The laboratory is also interested in some basic aspects of the molecular biology of AAV, with particular reference to the identification of the cellular proteins that regulate AAV infection.
+In this area, the Group has developed procedures for the direct, in vivo selection of therapeutically useful genes upon transduction of cDNA and microRNA libraries cloned into AAV.
+Work from the Group has led to the identification of microRNAs promoting cardiac regeneration in vivo.
+The Group is also interested in certain basic aspects of the molecular biology of AAV, with particular reference to the identification of the cellular proteins that regulate AAV infection.

 Lesizza, P., Prosdocimo, G., Martinelli, V., Sinagra, G., Zacchigna, S., Giacca, M. 2017.
 Single-Dose Intracardiac Injection of Pro-Regenerative MicroRNAs Improves Cardiac Function After Myocardial Infarction.
 Circ Res 120, 1298-1304 PubMed link